avallain/moodle-local_teachermatic/README.md

 # Teachermatic Web Service

-Teachermatic web service is a moodle local plugin that communicate with [Teachermatic](https://teachermatic.com) to save questions into Question Bank.
+The TeacherMatic Moodle plugin is a local plugin that communicates with [Teachermatic](https://teachermatic.com) to allow the exporting of files and quizzes from TeacherMatic into Moodle courses and question banks.

 ![Teachermatic logo](pix/teachermatic.svg)